Ghostkeeper/Luna/plugins/logger/loggertype/implement.rst

 - Information, indicating an event that was initiated on purpose by an external force such as the user.
 - Debug, giving detailed information on what is happening inside the application.

+A plug-in may define for itself which log levels are output by default, before the ``set_levels`` function is called.

 -----------------------
 Function implementation
 -----------------------